-- Desktop virtualization allows the administrator to deploy simulated desktop environments to multiple physical machines concurrently.
+- Desktop virtualization (Desktop Virtualisation)allows the administrator to deploy simulated desktop environments to multiple physical machines concurrently.
 While traditional desktop environments are physically installed, configured, and updated machine by machine, desktop virtualization allows admins to perform mass configurations, updates, and security checks on all virtual desktops.

 The benefits of virtualization